21 best computer science books for beginners

 - Lots of real-life code examples that are quite extensive.
 You get not only snippets but full programs with a decent bit of complexity written for you.

-- You can “be your own professor” with this one!
+- It’s one of the best computer science books for beginners because you can “be your own professor” with this one!
 With all of the self-administered tests, programming challenges, and grading criteria, you can stay on top of your progress.

 - There is an optional paid educational component that may cost more than the textbook.